The hidden benefit of being overwhelmed with work

 Now, if I sense that you are resisting these questions or making excuses that justify or rationalize your behavior (that’s what smart people I work with tend to do), I might resort to creative tools like cards with ambiguous images.

-I might also ask you to play with various objects on your table to represent your situation metaphorically.
+I might also ask you to arrange various objects on your table to represent your situation metaphorically.

-Metaphor is powerful because it helps you tap into your intuitive side and step outside the echo chamber of rationalizations that distort your perception.
+Metaphor is powerful because it helps you tap into your intuitive side and step outside of the chatter of your rational mind.

 It lets your inner truth emerge in a way that doesn’t feel as threatening — especially when the need you’re carrying feels embarrassing.